- Florida Department of State Division of Elections Website

 What documents do I have to present to prove residency?

-At the time of qualifying, all candidates must present a water bill, a copy of a lease, a utility bill, or any other document whereby residency from June 24, 2015, through June 24, 2016, can be verified.
-Candidates must also present a valid Florida Driver’s License or other State-issued picture ID, and their St. Lucie County Voter Registration card.
+At the time of qualifying, all candidates must present a utility bill, a copy of a lease, an electric bill, or any other document whereby residency can be verified.
+Candidates must also present a valid Florida Driver's License or other State issued picture ID, and their St. Lucie County Voter Registration card.

 Is there a fee for qualifying?

-Per Florida State Statutes, Section 99.093, each person seeking to qualify for nomination or election to a municipal office shall pay an election assessment equal to 1.0 percent of the annual salary of the office sought, for the purpose of providing funding for the Election Commission Trust Fund.
-The 2016 assessment fee for the position of Council member is $328.39 plus a $25 local election fee, for a total of $353.39
+Per Florida State Statutes, Section 99.093, each person seeking to qualify for nomination or election to a municipal office shall pay an election assessment equal to 1.0 percent of the annual salary of the office sought, for the purpose of providing funding for the Election Commission Trust Fund, plus a $25 local election fee.

 Do I need an appointment to file my paperwork as a candidate?